 AboutFace is a collection of personal interview videos with veterans who volunteered to talk about their PTSD.
 They are men and women from all branches who served in different wars.
 They all answer the following in their videos: How I knew I had PTSD, How PTSD affects the people you love, Why I didn’t ask for help right away, When I knew I needed help, What treatment was like for me, How treatment helps me, and My advice to you.
 One that really struck me was Damien Holmes explaining how memory loss is the primary reason he sought treatment — simple things, like forgetting where he put his keys.

-You know that smell that brings you back?
+You know the smell that brings you back?
 That antsy feeling you get when you’re in a crowd and one more person just bumped into you?
 That sound that snaps all your senses to attention?
 Feel like the world doesn’t make sense or the things you used to believe in don’t matter?
 Your symptoms do not have to be the worst case scenario for them to affect your quality of life (and that of the people who love you).
 Even if your life has not spiraled completely out of control, it can be better.
 You deserve better.
 You deserve help.
 You deserve life.

 If you’re seeking information on Traumatic Brain Injury (TBI) and Post-Traumatic Stress Disorder (PTSD) as they relate/overlap, this is a good starting point.